Social Welfare Maximization in Approval-Based Committee Voting under Uncertainty: Introduction

-Approval-Based Committee (ABC) voting has received considerable attention in recent years (see, e.g., \citep{KiMa12a,ABC+17a,BFJ+17a,AEH+18a,LaSk23a}), primarily focusing on selecting “proportional” committees.
-Concurrently, there has been growing interest in preference aggregation under \emph{uncertain preferences}. \citet{KoLa05a} study winner determination problems with incomplete preferences for ranking-based single-winner voting rules. \citet{HAK+12a} explore the probability of a particular candidate winning an election under uncertain preferences for various voting rules, such as the Plurality rule and the Borda rule.
-Highly relevant to our paper, \citet{BLMR13} examine single and multi-winner voting under uncertain approvals, and \citet{TKO21a} address the problem of checking whether an incomplete approval profile admits a completion within a certain restricted domain of approval preferences. \citet{IIBK22a} propose to study the computational problem, including checking whether a given committee is possibly or necessarily JR (justified representation) or whether there is a possible outcome of various rules, including Approval Voting.
-Except for the 3VA model, all other uncertain preference models that we consider are not explored by \citet{IIBK22a}.
+Highly relevant to our paper, \citet{BLMR13} examine single and multi-winner voting under uncertain approvals, and \citet{TKO21a} address the problem of checking whether an incomplete approval profile admits a completion within a certain restricted domain of approval preferences. \citet{IIBK22a} study several computational problems, including checking whether a given committee is possibly or necessarily \textit{Justified Representation} (JR) or whether there is a possible outcome of various rules, including Approval Voting.
+Of the uncertain preference models that we consider, \citet{IIBK22a} have explored the 3VA model.
 Most of the computational problems that we consider are not studied by \citet{IIBK22a}.
-We mention their directly relevant results concerning \isPossSWM in our table.
-Recently, \citet{AKR+24a} consider several probabilistic preference models and problems, such as maximizing the probability of satisfying \textit{Justified Representation}.
-In our paper, we consider the more fundamental objective of maximizing social welfare in various uncertain models.
+They presented a polynomial-time algorithm to check whether given a committee is social welfare maximizing under some realization of the uncertain preferences.
+This result is implied by our more general results.
+Recently, \citet{AKR+24a} consider several probabilistic preference models and problems, such as maximizing the probability of satisfying JR. In our paper, we consider the fundamental objective of maximizing social welfare under the same uncertain preference models.

 Uncertain preferences have also been studied in other domains, such as matching and fair allocations. \citet{ABH+19a} investigate the computational complexity of Pareto optimal allocation under uncertain preferences. \citet{RSS24} explore the envy-free allocation for the house allocation market. \citet{ABG+20a} address the problem of computing stable matchings with uncertain preferences.
 Additionally, \citet{BDE+24a} examine stable matchings under one-sided uncertainty, focusing on computational issues within three different competitive query models.